Daihatsu Leeza: 550 cc model (L100)

 Power output from the carburetted 547 cc EB-series three-cylinder engines were originally either 33 or 50 PS, depending on whether a turbocharger was fitted.
 In late 1987, a limited edition variant called Cha Cha was introduced, aimed at women around the age of 30 and only available in black with discreet red pinstripes and equipped with standard air conditioning.
 In January 1989, the TR-ZZ variant, a fuel-injected 64 PS version was added, followed by Club Sports edition in October which offered lowered suspension and body kits.
 At the 1989 Tokyo Motor Show, a prototype two-seat "Leeza Spider" was shown.

-Reviewers said while the Lezza offered a modern and clean design for its time, and with an airy interior, the sloping rear glasshouse made the rear seat rather cramped.
+Reviewers said while the Leeza offered a modern and clean design for its time, and with an airy interior, the sloping rear glasshouse made the rear seat rather cramped.
 The front seats were claimed spacious, but at the expense of the rear space — fitting four adults in the Leeza would not be comfortable for any of them.
 The 24 kW version (with a five-speed manual transmission) went from 0–60 mph in 21.3 seconds in a period British road test, reaching a top speed of 75 mph.
 Gas mileage when "driven hard" returned a fuel consumption of 41.3 mpgimp, although one could expect much higher with some economising.
 In short, all design parameters of the Leeza were designed with city use in mind, making it not very well suited to highway use.